Graduate Students Registration

 - Not be enrolled with an academic unit load which would be incompatible with the demands of the assistantship.

-- Not be otherwise currently employed at SF State in any lecturer or staff category.
+- Not be otherwise currently employed at SF State in any staff or faculty category.

 - Not be appointed for more than a total of four semesters for students in a 30-unit program, or proportionately more for programs that exceed 30 units, up to a maximum of six semesters.